brendanzab/language-garden/elab-system-f-bidirectional/README.md

 similar to [elab-dependent](../elab-dependent/).
 This handles the substitution of type variables, and could be extended to support type-level functions in an implementation of System Fω.
-Type values are used in the type environment and elaboration context to avoid constantly shifting de Bruijn indices in an error-prone way.
+Type values are used throughout the elaborator to avoid the error-prone shifting of de Bruijn indices.

 ## Project overview